 - d) Insert height adjustment pin into hole corresponding to desired cutting height and install hairpin cotter.
-See decal on the side of deck lift plate. - e) Move lever out of transport (or 4.5" (11.4 cm) cutting height) position and down onto height adjustment pin to mow at selected height. - f) To transport, move lever back up to transport (or 4.5" (11.4 cm) cutting height) position. - g) Adjust anti-scalp rollers for Normal Operating Conditions.
-Stop engine, wait for all moving parts to stop, and remove key.
-Place rollers in one of the positions shown in Figure 10.
+See decal on the side of deck lift plate. - Move lever out of transport (or 4.5" (11.4 cm) cutting height) position and e) down onto height adjustment pin to mow at selected height. - f) To transport, move lever back up to transport (or 4.5" (11.4 cm) cutting height) position. - Adjust anti-scalp rollers for Normal Operating Conditions.
+Place rollers in one g) of the positions shown in Figure 10.
 Rollers will maintain 3/4 in.
 (19 mm) clearance to the ground to minimize gouging and roller wear or damage.

 For Maximum Deck Flotation, place rollers one hole position lower.
 Rollers should maintain 1/4 in.
 (6.4 mm) minimum clearance to ground.
 Do Not adjust rollers to support the deck.
-Be sure bolt is tightened properly or loss of anti-scalp roller may result.